rosette-api-community/document-summarization/README.md

 #Introduction
-This repository contains a Python script that demonstrates usage of the Rosette API Python bindings to summarize documents.

-##Summarization Algorithm
 The summarization algorithm operates on sentences, words, and named entities in a document extracted by the Rosette API.
 Each sentence is assigned a score based on the contentful words and named entity mentions that occur in the sentence.
 The score for each sentence is normalized by the length of the sentence in terms of the number of word tokens in the sentence.
 Sentences are also penalized with a logarithmic falloff based on how close to the beginning of the document they occur (setences near the end of the document are penalized more than sentences toward the beginning).

 ##`summarize.py`